 Work with your empty groat float as a squeegee.
 With its rubber surface, initial cleaning involves removing the bulk of the excess grout over the tiles.
 This further helps to evenly distribute the grout, avoiding unnecessary pressure over the grout lines and corners.

-The applied grout gets hardened after 20 to 30 minutes.
+The applied grout gets hard after 20 to 30 minutes.
 Afterwhich, damp a sponge and wipe across the surfaces.
 Rinse the sponge and continue until you have completely cleaned all the surfaces.

 You can smoothen and level uneven grout lines and corner edges by depressing your forefinger to apply pressure on the damp sponge.
 You don’t need to depress the sponge too much since you aim to have grout lines and corner edges with uniform depth and shape throughout.